AliceO2Group/ReadoutCard/README.md

 The above parameters will be set for the enabled links, as specified by the `LinkMask` parameter.
 See the [LinkMask](#linkmask) section for more info.

-Note that for `LinkLoopbackEnabled` and `PonUpstreamEnabled` it is sufficient to do the following, as they are simply booleans.
+Note that for `AllowRejection`, `LinkLoopbackEnabled` and `PonUpstreamEnabled` it is sufficient to do the following, as they are simply booleans.

 ```
+params.setAllowRejection(true);
 params.setLinkLoopbackEnabled(true);
 params.setPonUpstreamEnabled(true);
 ```